Luggage Luggage

 Passengers with particularly heavy or bulky baggage must contact their airline to find out the rates and terms of carriage for such baggage.

-At the airport, there is a special counter for out-of-size luggage (see the interior plan of the terminal).
+At the airport, there is a special desk for out-of-size luggage (see the interior plan of the terminal).